 Some wireless routers can be dumbed down to act as if they were simple access points.
-Whether that’s possible, and what collection of options you’d have to select, depends on the specific model of wireless router you’re working with.
+Whether that’s possible and how you would configure it depends on the specific model of wireless router you’re working with.
 Typically, it’s more confusion than it’s worth.

 If you’re just extending your wireless network or adding wireless capabilities to an existing network with a non-wireless router, an access point is what you want and all you need.